thetrickis/erisx-sandpit/README.md

-# erisx-sandpit
+# erisx
-Sandpit for prototyping ErisX integration
+Utilities for integration with the ErisX exchange